ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/admin-teams-integration.md

 - Codeunit **2718 Page Summary Provider** is published as a web service:

    This codeunit is published as a web service by default.
 The codeunit is part of the [!INCLUDE [prod_short](includes/prod_short.md)] system application.
 It's used to get the field data for a [!INCLUDE [prod_short](includes/prod_short.md)] page added to a Teams conversation.
-For information about publishing web services, see [Publish a Web Service](across-how-publish-web-service.md).
+Informace o publikování webových služeb naleznete v tématu [Publikování Webové Služby](across-how-publish-web-service.md).

 - <a name="permissions"></a>User permissions: